-As detailed below, 2019 saw progress on both the federal legislative and regulatory fronts for a national breast density reporting standard.
+As detailed at bottom, in 2019 there was progress on both the federal legislative and the FDA regulatory fronts for a national breast density reporting standard.
+In summary:

-- The federal law directs the Food and Drug Administration (FDA), through the regulatory process, to develop breast density reporting language for patients and health providers.
-No timeline was included in the law.
+- February 2019: The federal law directs the Food and Drug Administration (FDA), through the regulatory process, to develop breast density reporting language for patients and health providers.
+No timeline for the development of reporting language was included in the law.

-- The FDA has proposed reporting language updates; next steps would be the publication of the FDA/ Mammography Quality Standards Act (MQSA) Final Rule.
-No timing on when that is expected has been published.
+- March 2019: The FDA proposes reporting language updates; next steps would be the publication of the FDA/ Mammography Quality Standards Act (MQSA) Final Rule.
+The FDA reports that the Final Rule will be published late in 2022 or early in 2023.
 In the meantime, individual state “inform” laws remain in effect and guide reporting requirements.